-- Secondary amenorrhea—when a woman who has previously menstruated misses three or more periods in a row
+- Secondary—A woman who has previously menstruated misses 3 or more periods in a row.

 |Copyright © Nucleus Medical Media, Inc.|

 The most common cause of secondary amenorrhea is pregnancy.
 In non-pregnant women, it may be due to a variety of factors.

 Factors that may increase the risk of amenorrhea include:

 - Dramatic weight loss (which can occur from extreme diets, eating disorders, or excessive exercise) or dramatic weight gain

 - Birth defects, including lack of female reproductive organs